Washington, D.C. Business Immigration Lawyers Assist Clients

 Proven attorneys advise employers, investors and employees on U.S. visas

 The United States economy and culture benefit from the infusion of entrepreneurs, specialized workers and ambitious unskilled workers.
-At Deutsch, Killea and Eapen, Immigration Law Firm in Washington, D.C., we help American companies and hardworking foreign nationals obtain work visas and green cards.
+At Morris H. Deutsch, Immigration Attorney in Washington, D.C., we help American companies and hardworking foreign nationals obtain work visas and green cards.
 Founded in 1986, our firm has earned a strong reputation for achieving positive outcomes in all types of business immigration matters.
 With a strict focus on immigration law, we also have experience appealing denials and responding to inquiries from U.S. Citizenship and Immigration Services (USCIS).

 Experienced attorneys help establish qualifications for work authorization